Lesser of two evils principle

-The lesser of two evils principle, also referred to as the lesser evil principle and lesser-evilism, is the principle that when faced with selecting from two immoral options, the least immoral one should be chosen.
-The principle is sometimes recalled in reference to binary political choices in democratic voting under a two-party system.
+The lesser of two evils principle, also referred to as the lesser evil principle and lesser-evilism, is the principle that when faced with selecting from two immoral options, the less immoral one should be chosen.
+The principle is most often invoked in reference to binary political choices under systems that make it impossible to express a sincere preference for one's favorite.

 Origin

 The maxim existed already in Platonic philosophy.
 In Nicomachean Ethics, Aristotle writes: "For the lesser evil can be seen in comparison with the greater evil as a good, since this lesser evil is preferable to the greater one, and whatever preferable is good".
 The modern formulation was popularized by Thomas à Kempis' devotional book The Imitation of Christ written in early 15th century.

 In part IV of his Ethics, Spinoza states the following maxim:

 In modern elections

+The concept of "lesser evil" voting (LEV) can be seen as a form of the minimax strategy ("minimize maximum loss") where voters, when faced with two or more candidates, choose the one they perceive as the most likely to do harm and vote for the one most likely to defeat him, or the "lesser evil."
+To do so, "voting should not be viewed as a form of personal self-expression or moral judgement directed in retaliation towards major party candidates who fail to reflect our values, or of a corrupt system designed to limit choices to those acceptable to corporate elites" rather as an opportunity to reduce harm or loss.

+Hannah Arendt argued that "Those who choose the lesser evil forget very quickly that they chose evil".
+In contrast Seyla Benhabib argues that politics would not exist without the necessity to choose between a greater and a lesser evil.
+When limited to the two most likely candidates, "lesser evil" is the most likely "greater good", for the "common good", as Pope Francis has said.

-In 2012, Huffington Post columnist Sanford Jay Rosen stated that the idea became common practice for left-leaning voters in the United States due to their overwhelming disapproval of the United States government's support for the Vietnam War.
+In 2012, Huffington Post columnist Sanford Jay Rosen stated that refusal to vote for the lesser of two evils became common practice for left-leaning voters in the United States due to their overwhelming disapproval of the United States government's support for the Vietnam War.
 Rosen stated: "Beginning with the 1968 presidential election, I often have heard from liberals that they could not vote for the lesser of two evils.
 Some said they would not vote; some said they would vote for a third-party candidate.
 That mantra delivered us to Richard Nixon in 1972 until Watergate did him in.
 And it delivered us to George W. Bush and Dick Cheney in 2000 until they were termed out in 2009".